SimedruF/Simple_WebAppUI/README.md

 ## Project Structure
 - `index.html`: The main HTML file.
 - `styles.css`: The CSS file for styling.
-- `about.js`: The JavaScript file for about modal window functionality .
+- `about.js`: The JavaScript file for showing an about modal window.
-- `login.js`: The JavaScript file for login modal window functionality.
+- `login.js`: The JavaScript file for showing a login modal window.
 - `folding.js`: The JavaScript file for folding list functionality.
 - `switch_theme.js`: The JavaScript file for glide button for switching the theme functionality.
+- `popup.js`: The JavaScript file for displaing of a pop-up window for images .

 ## Usage Instructions